Three Little Beers: Plot

 The Stooges are employed at Panther Pilsner Beer company, where they encounter a series of mishaps while loading barrels onto their delivery truck.
 Upon learning about a cash prize golf tournament sponsored by their company, they hastily head to the Rancho Golf Club to hone their golfing skills.
-Using makeshift press badges, they infiltrate the event, inadvertently causing chaos and destruction on the golf course.
+Using makeshift press badges, they infiltrate the event, where their style of play causes chaos and destruction on the golf course.

-Curly's attempt to retrieve a stuck golf ball results in him chopping down a tree, Moe leaves the ground pockmarked with divots as he keeps missing his hits with the golf ball, and Larry's effort to remove a root disrupts the putting green, before he can do a hole in one.
+Curly's attempt to retrieve a stuck golf ball results in him chopping down a tree, Moe leaves the ground pockmarked with divots as he keeps missing his hits with the golf ball, and Larry's effort to remove a root disrupts the putting green.
 Their behavior enrages the Italian groundskeepers, who alert the golf course management and prompt a police pursuit.

-While escaping in their beer truck, the Stooges inadvertently lose control, sending barrels tumbling down a hill in pursuit.
+While escaping in their beer truck, the Stooges lose control, sending barrels tumbling down a hill in pursuit.
 Their frantic flight concludes with them accidentally plunging into wet cement on a nearby sidewalk.

 Production notes

 Three Little Beers was filmed on location in Los Angeles, California on October 9–12, 1935; it features more outdoor locations than any other Stooges film.
 The golf course featured was Rancho Golf Course, on Pico Boulevard and Patricia Avenue in Cheviot Hills, located across the street from 20th Century Fox studios.
 The scene featuring rolling beer barrels chasing the Stooges down a hilly street was filmed off of Echo Park Avenue in Los Angeles.
-This scene was actually filmed on two different streets.
-When we see the Stooges running down the hill in a side view, the street is Scott Avenue with 1517 Scott Avenue visible in the background at right.
-When the camera angle switches to a view down the hill with the Stooges running down the hill away from the camera, the street is Cerro Gordo Street at Echo Park Avenue.